AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 </td></tr></table>

-The r{ ... } is syntactic sugar for the constraint meaning "record r has field customer_id at type Int".
+The 'r{ ... }' is syntactic sugar for the constraint meaning "record r has field customer_id at type Int".

 We need a way to declare that a name is available as an overloadable field name (roughly speaking, a class/method definition), proposed syntax: